Back

 Tips to create a successful dating app UI and UX

 What does it take to fall in love?
-We’re no philosophers but one thing we know for sure.
+We’re no philosophers, but one thing we know for sure.
 For users of Tinder and likes of it — it’s the dating app UI.

 If you want to create a dating application, think its design through.
-Not only is it an attractive appearance of your app, it also sets the right mood.
+Not only is it an attractive appearance of your app, but it also sets the right mood.
 And that is key for a product based on social interactions.
 In this article, we gathered points for you to focus on during the app development and design.

 Reading time: 10 minutes